Rob174/BibliographyMaker/README.md

 - [x] Correct bug graph visualization
 - [x] Add export/copy to clipboard to dot
 - [x] Add export/copy to clipboard to svg
-- [ ] Bug with hierarchical structure on click on node
+- [x] Bug with hierarchical structure on click on node
-- [ ] Fixed id for a paper in json migration
+- [x] Fixed id for a paper in json migration
   - [x] Migration of current data to "a"+uuid without "-"
+  - [x] Migration of tags with uuids
+  - [x] Correction of the frontend
 - [ ] websocket to avoid spamming the server (requires everything in store)